tzeikob/javascript-patterns/behavioral/observer/README.md

 Below you can find various trivial or real-world implementations of this pattern:

-* [thermometer](thermometer.js): a trivial implementation of an observable thermometer.
+* [thermometer](thermometer.js): a trivial implementation of an observable thermometer

 ## Considerations ##